Quantum information with quantum-like bits: Quantum-like bits

 \section{Quantum-like bits}

-In this section we derive a mapping a from classical network to the Hilbert space of interacting QL bits.
+In this section we derive a mapping from the emergent states of classical networks to the Hilbert space of interacting QL bits.
 While the concept has been already elucidated in Ref.~\onlinecite{scholes2024}, here we lay out a more formal description.
-Later in the paper we use this formalism to study the notion of gates to perform quantum information processing, and we provide concrete examples.
+The present analysis provides a complete description of the axioms of states and operators in quantum mechanics, within the notation of the emergent states.
+Later in the paper we show the direct connection between this abstract approach and the dynamics of classical nonlinear oscillators.